AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 -----------------------------
 Before configuring SAML integration between Aviatrix and AWS SSO, make sure the following is completed:

 #.
-Aviatrix Controller is setup and running.
+The Aviatrix Controller is setup and running.
 Follow `the Controller Startup Guide <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`__ to launch the controller
 #.
-Have centrify up and running with administrator access
+You have centrify up and running with administrator access
 #.
-Download and install the `Aviatrix VPN client <#awsssosaml-aviatrix-client>`__.
+You have downloaded and installed the `Aviatrix VPN client <#awsssosaml-aviatrix-client>`__.

 Configuration Steps: